 As the phases become closer to opposing each other, the frequency will become alternately weaker at the high and bass ends – creating the signature ‘swooshing’ effect which this effect is known for.

-This effect is the soloist’s secret weapon, helping to beef up and thicken a solo, almost making it chunkier.
-The modulation effect, as it does with flanger and univibe, adds glorious swirls to any solo making the ‘phased solo’ sound way more interesting.
+Phaser pedals are the soloist’s secret weapon, helping to beef up and thicken a solo, chunking things up.
+Modulation effects, as with the flanger and univibe, adds glorious swirls to any solo making the ‘phased solo’ sound way more interesting.

 Layers of processed sounds can be used to create ambient music with little else in terms of effects and inputs – although this will have a very niche appeal, they can be fantastic for scoring visual media and even for sound effects.